France investigates fashion retailers for concealing crimes against humanity in Xinjiang | ExBulletin

 China denies all accusations of abuse.

-Several Western brands, including H&M (HMb.ST), Burberry (BRBY.L) and Nike (NKE.N) have fallen victim to consumer boycotts in China after raising concerns about forced labor in Xinjiang.
-Read more
+Several Western brands, including H&M, Burberry and Nike, have fallen victim to consumer boycotts in China after raising concerns about forced labor in Xinjiang.

-Reporting by Benoit Van Overstraeten in Paris Additional reporting by Richard Lough in Paris and Jesus Aguado in Madrid Editing by Kirsten Donovan and Matthew Lewis
+Report by Benoit Van Overstraeten in Paris; Additional reporting by Richard Lough in Paris and Jesus Aguado in Madrid; Editing by Kirsten Donovan and Matthew Lewis

 Sources